- Instructions for Form 2555 - Introductory Material

 The amount of the exclusion is not affected by the income-splitting provisions of community property laws.
 The sum of the amounts figured separately for each of you is the total amount excluded on a joint return.

-If you claim either of the exclusions, you can't claim any deduction (including moving expenses), credit, or exclusion that is definitely related to the excluded income.
+If you claim either of the exclusions, you can't claim any deduction, credit, or exclusion that is definitely related to the excluded income.
 If only part of your foreign earned income is excluded, you must prorate such items based on the ratio that your excludable earned income bears to your total foreign earned income.
 See Pub.
 54 for details on how to figure the amount allocable to the excluded income.

 The exclusion under section 119 and the housing deduction are not considered definitely related to the excluded income.

-Report in full on Form 1040 and related forms and schedules all deductions allowed in figuring your adjusted gross income (Form 1040, line 37).
-Enter on line 44 the total amount of those deductions (such as the deduction for moving expenses, the deductible part of self-employment tax, and the expenses claimed on Schedule C or C-EZ (Form 1040)) that aren't allowed because they are allocable to the excluded income.
+Report in full on Schedule 1 (Form 1040 or 1040-SR) and related forms and schedules all deductions allowed in figuring your adjusted gross income (Form 1040, line 8b).
+Enter on line 44 the total amount of those deductions (such as the deductible part of self-employment tax, and the expenses claimed on Schedule C (Form 1040 or 1040-SR)) that aren't allowed because they are allocable to the excluded income.
 This applies only to deductions definitely related to the excluded earned income.
 See Pub.
-54 for details on how to report your itemized deductions (such as unreimbursed employee business expenses) that are allocable to the excluded income.
+54 for details on how to report your itemized deductions that are allocable to the excluded income.

 |6.||Subtract line 5 from line 4||6.|